bojanczyk/slajdomat/doc/developer-notes.md

 Things to implement in the future

 ### Bugs
-- when the current directory in Slajdomat is deleted, the presentation is not created, but this error is not sent back to the plugin.
--

 ### Viewer app
 - maybe sound can be handled on the app side, e.g. using https://recordrtc.org , so that ffmpeg can be avoided